root-project/web/Manual/getting_started_with_root/index.md

 You can use ROOT to execute multi-line commands on the ROOT prompt.

-1. Type at the ROOT prompt:
+1. To begin a multi-line command, type at the ROOT prompt: `{`
-   	`{`
-    to begin a multi-line command.

 2. Type one command per line.

-3. Type:
-    `}`
-    to end the multi-line command.
+3. To end the multi-line command, type:`}`

 _**Example**_